Butler Trail at Lady Bird Lake: Natural Resource & Management

 View of Auditorium Shores and Seaholm Intake Structure, circa 1950.

-The Lake, Trail, urban forest and natural areas provide vital ecological services.
+The Lake, Trail, urban forest, and natural areas provide vital ecological services.
 They clean the air, reduce noise pollution, enhance water quality, sequester carbon, intercept rainfall, mitigate flooding, reduce erosion, decrease urban temperatures, shade recreation areas, protect the shoreline, provide wildlife habitat, and increase public health.
 These services can be enhanced with strategic resource allocation.
 Investments to the area are advisable, as investments in the urban forest in Austin are estimated to have almost a 1 to 10 return with growth over time as natural area improvements become established and require less work.
 (Austin Urban Forest Plan 2014).

 Data.